rust-embedded/embedded-hal/README.md

 Proposed traits should then be implemented and demonstrated, either by forking `embedded-hal` or by creating a new crate with the intent of integrating this into `embedded-hal` once the traits have stabilized.
 You may find [cargo workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) and [patch](https://doc.rust-lang.org/edition-guide/rust-2018/cargo-and-crates-io/replacing-dependencies-with-patch.html) useful for the forking approach.

-Traits should be demonstrated with at least *two* Implementations on different platforms and *one* generic driver built on the trait.
+Traits should be demonstrated with at least *two* implementations on different platforms and *one* generic driver built on the trait.
 Where it is possible we suggest an implementation on a microcontroller, and implementation for [linux](https://github.com/rust-embedded/linux-embedded-hal), and a driver (or drivers where requirements are more complex) with bounds using the trait.

 ### Proposing a trait